-• The candidate will develop a research-supported lesson plan that effectively meets the needs of a specific population of students.
+- The candidate will develop a research-supported lesson plan that effectively meets the needs of a specific population of students. - The lesson must focus on NCSS Theme VII, Production, Consumption and Distribution with attention to international, national and/or local connections among systems.